sapio-lang/sapio/docs/EXAMPLES.md

 an artifact does not establish a deployed protocol, a complete wallet, or an independent security audit.

+The separate [build-a-vault kit](../contrib/build-a-vault/README.md) adds ten typed WASM blocks and five runnable Studio patches.
+Its contracts include fixed-destination vaults, quorum custody, a delayed wallet, and a restricted OP_VAULT emulator with dynamic withdrawals and partial revaulting.
+Its tutorial explains the distinct fee, delay and emulation assumptions for each recipe.

 The examples use the repository's CTV research semantics.
 Native demonstrations and the WASM catalog use Regtest without funding or broadcasting transactions.
 Read [development setup](DEVELOPMENT.md), [transaction binding](BINDING.md), and